LucaLot/CSCI2020U-Final-Project/README.md

 Eric CB-Lamontage:
   - File I/O for Obtaining the rules
-  - Saving or retrieving the balance for a specific user
+  - File I/O for Saving or retrieving the balance for a specific user